Github-Archives/portfolio/README.md

 ##### TODO:

+- [ ] FIX ABOUT APPEARING LIKE A PARENT ELEMENT CONTAINING THE OTHER 'CARDS'`
 - [ ] Add screenshots of Projects (which are links) to the Projects section
 - [x] Bring back old navbar from `Layout.jsx`?
 - [x] Bring back `VerticalSpace.jsx` + `SmoothScrollLink` + add back the "Back to Top" button